Frequently Asked Questions About Campus Housing

 Quiet hours are in effect in all residence hall areas on class nights from 10 p.m. to 10 a.m.

 On Friday and Saturday evenings, common courtesy must prevail.
 Loud noise and disorderly behavior is not acceptable at any time.
-A twenty-four-hour quiet period goes into effect prior to and during final exams.
+A 24-hour quiet period goes into effect prior to and during final exams.

 You are expected to confront other individuals who are infringing upon your right to study or sleep.
-Community Advocates (CAs)are available to help maintain a reasonable level of quiet on the floor.
-However, Community Advocates should not be expected to be the sole policy enforcer on the floor.
-No staff member can be available twenty-four hours a day to handle every possible situation that may arise.
+Community advocates (CAs) are available to help maintain a reasonable level of quiet on the floor.
+However, community advocates should not be expected to be the sole policy enforcer on the floor.
+No staff member can be available 24 hours a day to handle every possible situation that may arise.
 At the same time, students are encouraged to practice the skills they will need to be self-sufficient adults.
-When asked to settle a noise situation, CA's are likely to ask the resident if she/he has made any attempt to resolve the situation.
-If the resident has made an attempt and did not receive an adequate response, the CA will assist in intervention.
-If the resident has not made an attempt, the CA is likely to encourage her or him initially to discuss the matter with the student in question.
+When asked to settle a noise situation, CAs are likely to ask the resident if she/he has made any attempt to resolve the situation.
+If the resident has made an attempt and did not receive an adequate response, the CA will assist in an intervention.
+If the resident has not made an attempt, the CA will encourage discussion with the student in question.

 Students who continually show disrespect for the rights of others and/or refuse to cooperate with requests to keep the noise level down are referred for disciplinary action.
 Repeated violations could lead to a student's loss of eligibility for campus housing.